Never Miss a Breakthrough

 CAR-T Cell Immunotherapy

 Engineering next-generation CAR-T cells to overcome solid tumor resistance.
-Focused on improving antigen sensitivity, tumor microenvironment remodeling, and T cell persistence through novel co-stimulatory domain combinations.
+Focused on improving antigen sensitivity, tumor microenvironment remodeling, and T cell persistence.

 Evaluated papers